GoogleCloudPlatform/dataflux-pytorch/demo/checkpointing/README.md

 The Connector for PyTorch allows the user to save and load model checkpoints directly to/from a Google Cloud Storage (GCS) bucket.
 This demo presents a simple example of checkpoint saving within a training workload.

 The demo can optionally be run using the `--use-async` flag to enable asynchrenous checkpoint saving.
-This is useful when training a model that results in a large checkpoint file size and avoid blocking network calls during saving.
+This is useful when training a model that results in a large checkpoint file size and avoid blocking training during saving until the upload has finished.

 ## Demo usage